Gren-95/esc2pipe/README.md

 # esc2pipe
-A fish plugin that lets you hit the "esc" key to add the pipe character. this plugin is useful for people who have laptop that don't have the key in their keyboard layout
+A fish plugin that lets you hit the "esc" key to add the "|" character. this plugin is useful for people who have laptop that don't have the key in their keyboard layout

 ## Installation